albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 }
 ```

-A `static` field is not part of the object as mentioned above.
+A `static` field is not part of the object and thus it is not part of the *Java heap*.
+The `static` fields are saved together with the class metadata, which is not saved in the *Java heap*, but elsewhere.
+The class metadata is loaded **once** (per [classloader](https://docs.oracle.com/javase/tutorial/ext/basics/load.html)), which include all `static` fields and all methods definition.

 Therefore, there is only one copy of the `static` field, `name`.
 If one modifies a `static` field, all variables will be affected.
 IntelliJ suggests refactoring the code and access the `static` field through the class name.

 ![Access static field through class name](assets/images/Access%20static%20field%20through%20class%20name.png)